McGlothlin/pelican-site/content/cars/awd-myths.md

 ### Does AWD help you stop faster?

-Unfortunately, no. The benefits of AWD end when you let off the go-fast pedal.
+Unfortunately, [no](https://www.consumerreports.org/cro/magazine/2015/09/do-you-really-need-awd-in-the-snow/index.htm){:target="_blank"}.
+The benefits of AWD end when you let off the go-fast pedal.
 Stopping is left completely up to your brakes and tires, the latter of which are the only points of contact between your 1.5 ton metal cage and the rest of the world.
 To properly prepare for bad weather, you're better off having winter tires over an AWD car.
 It'll save you money too; an extra set of wheels and tires is much cheaper than trading up for a different car or getting into an accident!

 ### If AWD isn't the answer to life, the universe, and everything, how can I prepare for bad weather?